rust-lang/api-guidelines/src/documentation.md

 /// guaranteed that no bytes were read.
 ```

-<a id="c-panic-doc"></a>
-## Function docs include panic conditions in "Panics" section (C-PANIC-DOC)

-Per [RFC 1574].
+Panic conditions should be documented in a "Panics" section.
+This applies to

-This applies to trait methods as well.
-Traits methods for which the
+trait methods as well -- traits methods for which the implementation is allowed
-implementation is allowed or expected to panic should be documented with a
+or expected to panic should be documented with a "Panics" section.
-"Panics" section.

-### Examples from the standard library

-The [`Vec::insert`] method may panic.
+In the standard library the [`Vec::insert`] method may panic.

 [`Vec::insert`]: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.insert